Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local, or emergency room immediately.

 Exacerbation of Myasthenia Gravis

-Prescribing Sumamed in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Sumamed in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 What should I discuss with my healthcare provider before taking Sumamed?